Definition of Indirect Tax

 The major types of indirect taxes are as follows:

-- Sales Tax: This tax is levied on the products consumed through retail or wholesale sellers.
+- Sales Tax: The tax is levied on the products consumed through retail or wholesale sellers.
 Upon sales tax collection, the seller will pay the tax amount to the government(s)

-- Customs Duty: Goods and services, when imported into the mainland of a country, have to go through the custom duty tax.
-Such taxes are also applicable on exports as excise
+- Customs Duty: When imported into a country’s mainland, goods and services must go through the customs duty tax.
+Such taxes are also applicable on exports as excise.

-- Securities Transaction Tax or STT: When investors buy or sell securities in the form of equities, they are charged a tax known as a securities transaction tax
+- Securities Transaction Tax or STT: When buying or selling securities in the form of equities, investors incur a tax known as a securities transaction tax.

-- Entertainment Tax: Entertainment taxes are imposed by providers of entertainment such as theatres, recreation parks, sports event organiser, etc
+- Entertainment Tax: Entertainment providers, such as theaters, recreation parks, sports event organizers, etc., impose entertainment taxes.

 How to Collect Indirect Taxes?

 Indirect taxes are collected on the sale of goods and services.
 Hence, indirect taxes are levied on the purchase of goods and services.
-The value chain involved in the manufacture, distribution and selling of goods is important as it has different points of tax incidence.
-Suppose a good is manufactured and sold passing through the following value chain:
+The value chain involved in manufacturing, distributing, and selling goods is important as it has different points of tax incidence.
+Suppose a good is manufactured and sold, passing through the following value chain:

 The indirect taxes are collected at the sale of the product.
 The value of indirect taxes on a product depends on its value through the value chain.
 The total taxes will then be collected and forwarded to the government.